Barrybarry-Smith/Driv3R/README.md

 ## Pipeline
 ![pipeline](./assets/pipeline.png)

 **Pipeline of Driv3R:** Given multi-view input sequences, we construct a sensor-wise memory pool for temporal and spatial information interactions.
 After obtaining per-frame pointmaps, 4D Flow Predictor identifies the dynamic objects within the scene.
-Finally, we adopt a optimization-free multi-view alignment strategy to formulate the 4D global point cloud in the world coordinate system.
+Finally, we adopt an optimization-free multi-view alignment strategy to formulate the 4D global point cloud in the world coordinate system.

 ## Getting Started